okta/okta.github.io/_source/_authentication-guide/tokens/validating-access-tokens.md

 - In case of an emergency, Okta can rotate keys as needed.
 - Okta always publishes keys to the `jwks_uri`.
 - To save the network round trip, your app should cache the `jwks_uri` response locally.
 The [standard HTTP caching headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) are used and should be respected.
 - The administrator can switch the Authorization Server key rotation mode by updating the Authorization Server's `rotationMode` property.
-For more information see the API Reference: [Authorization Server Credentials Signing Object](https://developer.okta.com/docs/api/resources/oauth2.html#authorization-server-credentials-signing-object).
+For more information see the API Reference: [Authorization Server Credentials Signing Object](/docs/api/resources/oauth2.html#authorization-server-credentials-signing-object).

 ### Verify the Claims

 You should verify the following:

 - The `iss` (issuer) claim matches the identifier of your Okta Authorization Server.
+- Verify that the `aud` (audience) claim is the value configured in the Authorization Server.
 - The `cid` claim is your Okta application's Client ID.
-- The `exp` (Expiry Time) claim is the time at which this token will expire, expressed in Unix time.
+- The `exp` (expiry time) claim is the time at which this token will expire, expressed in Unix time.
 You should make sure that this has not already passed.

 ## Validating A Token Remotely With Okta

-Alternatively, you can also validate an access or refresh Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
+Alternatively, you can also validate an access or refresh Token using the Token Introspection endpoint: [Introspection Request](/docs/api/resources/oauth2.html#introspection-request).
 This endpoint takes your token as a URL query parameter and returns back a simple JSON response with a boolean `active` property.

 This incurs a network request which is slower to do verification, but can be used when you want to guarantee that the access token hasn't been revoked.